The Best Clothing Layers for Winter in the Backcountry

 The Best Winter Backcountry Shell Jackets and Pants

 For activities like backcountry ski touring and riding, snowshoeing, climbing, and hiking, when I’m working hard for hours in wide-ranging winter temps and weather, I want a shell jacket and pants with superior breathability—so that I don’t get soaked with sweat while exerting—that also repel hours of falling snow and block most wind.
-The jacket must have an adjustable, brimmed hood that keeps wind and precipitation off my face and fit comfortably over base and middle layers, allowing full range of motion.
+The jacket must have an adjustable, brimmed hood that keeps wind and precipitation off my face and must fit comfortably over base and middle layers, allowing full range of motion.
 The pants should have adequate pockets and ventilate well for moving uphill.
 Neither should be too heavy.

 The Outdoor Research Skytour AscentShell Jacket.